JoseJVS/ngpu_dynamic_network_creation/nest_microcircuit/README.md

 <br>

-To reproduce the performance shown in the data for the NEST simulations it is needed to use high-performance computing systems, the systems used for the paper are described in the "Hardware and Software" subsection in #INSERT PAPER REF#
+To reproduce the performance shown in the data for the NEST simulations it is needed to use high-performance computing systems, the systems used for the paper are described in the "Hardware and Software" subsection 2.5.

 ## Prerequisites